learning-zone/project-management-basics/notes/knockoutjs.md

 #### Q. How would you flag an item deleted and why is this useful ?

-In cases where you want to manage an array of existing data for example browser-side, and inform the server of both additions, changes and deletions, you can flag an array item using the ‘destroy’ or ‘destroyAll’ method.
-This creates a dirty record that is flagged “_destroy” and can be easily identified server-side for handling in the data repository.
+In cases where you want to manage an array of existing data for example browser-side, and inform the server of both additions, changes and deletions, you can flag an array item using the <code>destroy</code> or <code>destroyAll</code> method.
+This creates a dirty record that is flagged <code>_destroy</code> and can be easily identified server-side for handling in the data repository.

 #### Q. Name two context properties in Knockout and explain their use